 A System samples its Environment to build, update and use Models of it.

-If it does this to change the model, that’sof this environment (or epistemic action), if it does so to change the environment, it’s of the environment (or pragmatic action).
+If it does this to change the model, that’s Exploration of this environment (or epistemic action), if it does so to change the environment, it’s Exploitation of the environment (or pragmatic action).

 The overall goal that determines the trade-off between the two is to